 The insurance companies know us.
 They know we excel at trying cases.
 They know we excel at negotiating settlements.
 They also know we will stop at nothing short of getting the best results for our clients.
 This gives our clients an immediate advantage over the person who hires a general practice lawyer who practices a little of everything.

-Here are 3 simple questions you should ask a lawyer before hiring him to represent you in your personal injury suit.
+Here are 3 questions to ask before hiring a lawyer for a personal injury case him to represent you in your personal injury suit.
 It truly pays to ask these questions because it will ultimately affect how much you are compensated for your injury.

 1. What percentage of your law practice is devoted to personal injury cases?